 4. Stay consistent

 Consistency is the key to making everything on your website match.
+Without consistency in business, your customer’s experience will likely be more frustrating than productive.
 The problem: there are many different elements you have to consider when trying to get that desired consistency.
 Below are some of them:

 - Heading sizes